-Jay’s journalism career began in 2000 when he started up a community youth magazine, funded by the Princes Trust.
+A qualified journalist, Jay began his career in media early creating a community youth magazine in 2000, funded by the Princes Trust.
 As a student, Jay wrote for his University publication and was awarded the NUS/Daily Mirror Diversity Award in 2003.
-Jay continued his writing efforts – working for college publications while studying in New York and Op-Ed pieces for organisations such as Fox News while working in Washington D.C.
+Jay continued his writing efforts in the USA – at college publications while studying in New York and Op-Ed pieces for organisations such as Fox News while working in Washington D.C.

 His professional journalism career took off when selected for the prestigious ITV News Group Traineeship in 2006.
-Jay was an ITV reporter (the first turbanned Sikh) at regional newsrooms including Central, West Country, Thames Valley; and worked on national programmes including GMTV and at ITN.
+Jay was an ITV reporter (the first turbanned Sikh) at regional and national newsrooms.

 Jay left ITV in 2009 to set up ‘Dot Hyphen Productions’ to make independent productions and corporate films.
-He has since written, produced and presented factual films for clients including the British Army and various corporate organisations.
+He has since written, produced and presented factual and awareness films for various corporate organisations and public institutions.

-In his day job, Jay is Producer at Sky News where he has worked in a dynamic and busy international news environment.
-Jay has package produced stories ranging from the Arab Uprisings in 2011 through to the Diamond Jubilee celebrations in 2012.
-He has made key executive decisions and regularly outputs live television news from the gallery during, highlights being during the London Olympics and the shootings at a Gurdwara in Wisconsin.
-He also writes for skynews.com.
+Jay then spent four years as a Producer at Sky News where he worked in a dynamic and busy international news environment, producing stories ranging from the Arab Uprisings in 2011 through to the Diamond Jubilee celebrations in 2012.
+He has outputed live television news from the gallery, making executive decisions and regularly delivering breaking news.

 For bookings please contact: